-Santa Maria beach (Naoussa): A stunning, organised beach with many water sports centers along the coast that will help you unleash your inner adventurer and boost your adrenaline levels.
+- Santa Maria beach (Naoussa): A stunning, organized beach with many water sports centers along the coast that will help you unleash your inner adventurer and boost your adrenaline levels.

 We‘re sure you will love swimming in the waters of the Aegean as well as doing water activities with your loved ones.
 After long hours of relaxation and fun on the beach, let’s go have something to eat.

 Let’s fill our tummies with some traditional food to try in Paros

 Paros might not be the ultimate travel destination for the foodies out there, but a handful of Parian dishes are definitely worth a try.
 When you start roaming around Paros you will probably see many food spots but we’ve done our research and found some pretty wicked places just for you.